desmarais-lab/NetworkInference/README.md

 Quick start guide
 -----------------

-TL;DR: To get started get your data into the `cascades` format required by the `netinf` function:
+To get started get your data into the `cascades` format required by the `netinf` function:

 ``` r
 library(NetworkInference)